cooscoos/Hoive/README.md

 ### Client

 - Local client is working again.
-Tidy it up
+Tidy it up.
+Lines 133-187 pmoore consolidated.
 - Tidy up chatsess and integrate its behaviour with pmoore, adding in pillbug
 - Write tests to probe local client's use of BoardActions and Ask:: enums.
 - Try get http server working as an option.